-For the fiscal years ended August 31, 2015 and 2014, we did not have any off-balance sheet arrangements.
+For the fiscal years ended August 31, 2016 and 2015, we have off-balance sheet arrangements for annual payments in relation to the mineral leases as disclosed in foot note 4 of the financial statements.

 Recently Issued Accounting Pronouncements

 The Company does not expect the adoption of recently issued accounting pronouncements to have a significant impact on our results of operations, financial position, or cash flow.